sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 Browser HTML API
 ----------------

-HTTP service provides a browser friendly API for managing files using HTML.
+The HTTP service provides a browser-friendly API for managing files using HTML.
 The API is designed to be integrated with HTML FORM elements.

 It is based on the GET, HEAD and POST HTTP methods.